bmx-ng/bmx-site/docs/api/brl/brl.stringbuilder/tsplitbuffer.md

 sidebar_label: TSplitBuffer
 ---

+An array of split text from a TStringBuilder.

 Note that the TSplitBuffer is only valid while its parent TStringBuilder is unchanged.
 Once you modify the TStringBuffer you should call Split() again.